by Susan Flantzer © Unofficial Royalty 2014

 Sirikit Kitiyakara was born on August 12, 1932, in Bangkok, Siam, now called Thailand.
 She is the third of four children of Prince Nakkhatra Mangkala Kitiyakara and Bua Snidvongs.
 Queen Sirikit’s paternal grandfather Prince Kitiyakara Voralaksana was the twelfth son of King Chulalongkorn.
 The Queen shares a descent from King Chulalongkorn with her husband King Bhumibol and they are first cousins once removed.
 Queen Sirikit has two older brothers and one younger sister: Galyanakit Kitiyakara (1929 – 1987), Adulyakit Kitiyakara (1930 – 2004), and Busba Kitiyakara (born 1934).

 Queen Sirikit began her primary education at the Rajini School in Bangkok, Thailand.
 She then attended St. Francis Xavier Convent School in the Samsen District of Bangkok.
-Her father, later on, became Thai Ambassador to France and Denmark and finally Ambassador to the Court of St. James in England.
+Her father became the Thai Ambassador to France and Denmark and finally the Ambassador to the Court of St. James in the United Kingdom.
 Queen Sirikit accompanied her father and was educated in all three countries.

 King Bhumibol Adulyadej of Thailand succeeded to the throne on June 9, 1946, upon the death of his older brother King Ananda Mahidol from a gunshot wound under circumstances that have never been fully explained.
 At the time, the 18-year-old Bhumibol Adulyadej was attending the University of Lausanne in Switzerland.
-He returned to the university after his brother’s death and continued his studies.
+He returned to the university after his brother died and continued his studies.

 The couple had three daughters and one son:

-In 1956, King Bhumibol became a Buddhist monk for a period of time as is customary for Thai Buddhist males and Queen Sirikit served as Regent.
+In 1956, as is customary for Thai Buddhist males, King Bhumibol temporarily became a Buddhist monk and Queen Sirikit served as Regent.
 Because of the excellent way she served as Regent, King Bhumibol gave her the style “Somdet Phra Nang Chao Sirikit Phra Borommarachininat” which would translate to Queen Regent.

-Queen Sirikit is well known for her charitable work.
-She has been President of the Thai Red Cross Society since 1956.
-Through the Thai Red Cross, the Queen has been active in relief work for the many refugees from Cambodia and Burma in Thailand.
+Queen Sirikit was well known for her charitable work.
+She was President of the Thai Red Cross Society and was active in relief work for the many refugees from Cambodia and Burma in Thailand.
 The Queen took an active role in the aftermath of the tsunami disaster in southern Thailand in December 2004.
 Tragically, the tsunami took the life of her grandson Bhumi Jensen, the son of her eldest daughter.

-The health of King Bhumibol Adulyadej declined in his later years.
+King Bhumibol Adulyadej’s health declined in his later years.
 The king resided at Siriraj Hospital in Bangkok for several years.
 On July 21, 2012, Queen Sirikit felt unsteady and staggered while exercising at Siriraj Hospital where King Bhumibol Adulyadej resided.
-Doctors determined that she has suffered a stroke.
+Doctors determined that she had suffered a stroke.
 The Queen was not seen in public until August 2013 when the King was discharged from the hospital.
 Since then, Queen Sirikit has refrained from making public appearances.
 King Bhumibol Adulyadej died on October 13, 2016, at Siriraj Hospital in Bangkok, at the age of 88, following several years of illness.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.